Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-Based on Transformer's excellent capacity to capture long-term dependencies, its based models will be utilized to tackle the problems of temporal dependence.
-Li et al. \cite{li2022incorporating} suggested a novel Transformer encoder attention (TEA) framework based completely on attention mechanisms to handle time dependency difficulties in financial data and expose hidden information in stock prices related to social media texts.
-The TEA model employs a feature extractor and a cascade processor architecture.
-A Transformer encoder, attention mechanism, and normalization technique comprise the feature extractor.
-To learn the crucial information, the feature extractor effectively gathers aspects from past text and stock prices for five calendar days.
-Similarly, Zhang et al. \cite{ZHANG2022117239} introduced the Transformer-based attention network (TEANet) architecture to handle the time-dependent problem utilizing five calendar-day data.
-The TEANet framework consists of a deep textual feature extractor that uses the Transformer and a concatenation processor to properly incorporate and balance the influence of numerous elements, such as tweets and market prices.
-Yoo et al. \cite{10.1145/3447548.3467297} enhanced predicting accuracy by leveraging the connection between numerous equities.
-To this purpose, they introduced the Data-axis Transformer with Multi-Level Contexts (DTML).
-It builds asymmetric and dynamic correlations in an end-to-end approach for learning the correlations between stocks and providing the final prediction for all individual stocks.
+Transformer models have been shown to effectively capture long-term dependencies, making them well-suited for tackling problems related to temporal dependence.
+Li et al. \cite{li2022incorporating} proposed a novel Transformer encoder attention (TEA) framework that utilizes attention mechanisms to address issues of time dependency in financial data and reveal hidden information in stock prices related to social media texts.
+The TEA model utilizes a feature extractor and cascade processor architecture, consisting of a Transformer encoder, attention mechanism, and normalization technique.
+The feature extractor effectively gathers information from past text and stock prices for five calendar days in order to extract crucial information.
+Similarly, Zhang et al. \cite{ZHANG2022117239} introduced the Transformer-based attention network (TEANet) architecture to handle time-dependent problems utilizing five calendar-day data.
+The TEANet framework includes a deep textual feature extractor that utilizes the Transformer and a concatenation processor to effectively incorporate and balance the influence of various elements, such as tweets and market prices.
+Yoo et al. \cite{10.1145/3447548.3467297} improved predictive accuracy by leveraging connections between multiple equities.
+To achieve this, they introduced the Data-axis Transformer with Multi-Level Contexts (DTML).
+The DTML model builds asymmetric and dynamic correlations in an end-to-end approach to learn the correlations between stocks and provide final predictions for all individual stocks.